-2014 2013

-Notes to the statement of cash flows -

-(a) Reconciliation of cash and cash equivalents

-For the purposes of the statement of cash flows, cash and cash equivalents includes cash on hand and in banks and investments in money market instruments, net of outstanding bank overdrafts.
-Cash and cash equivalents at the end of the financial year as shown in the statement of cash flows is reconciled to the related items in the consolidated statement of financial position as follows:

-Cash and cash at bank 151,862 37,843

-151,862 37,843

-(b) Reconciliation of loss for the year to net cash flows from operating activities

-For the purposes of the statement of cash flows, cash and cash equivalents includes cash on hand and in banks and investments in money market instruments, net of outstanding bank overdrafts.
-Cash and cash equivalents at the end of the financial period as shown in the consolidated statement of cash flows is reconciled to the related items in the consolidated statement of financial position as follows:

-Loss for the year (140,789) (255,976)

-Depreciation of non-current assets 317 396

-Impairment of available-for-sale investments 192,000

-Impairment of related party loan 10,000

-Changes in net assets and liabilities, net of effects from acquisition and disposal of businesses:

-Decrease/(increase) in assets:

-Trade and other receivables 15,577 (9,396)
+2015 2014 Notes to the statement of cash flows (cont'd) , . (b) Reconciliation of loss for the year to net cash flows from operating activities For the purposes of the statement of cash flows, cash and cash equivalents includes cash on hand and in banks and investments in money market instruments, net of outstanding bank overdrafts.
+Cash and cash equivalents at the end of the financial period as shown in the consolidated statement of cash flows is reconciled to the related items in the consolidated statement of financial position as follows: Loss for the year (29,553) (140,789) Depreciation of non-current assets 253 317 Impairment of available-for-sale investments - 192,000 Impairment of related party loan 10,000 10,000 Changes in net assets and liabilities, net of effects from acquisition and disposal of businesses: Decrease/(increase) in assets: Trade and other receivables 5,237 15,577 Prepayments - 4,197 (Decrease)/increase in liabilities: Trade and other payables and provisions (13,398) (9,465) Net (used in)/cash from operating activities (27,461) 71,837

-Prepayments 4,197 1,121

-(Decrease)/increase in liabilities:

-Trade and other payables and provisions (9,465) 8,043

-Net cash from/(used in) operating activities 71,837 (255,812)